Suizer98/nextjsazure/README.md

-# Wedding Backend Nextjs app
+# Nextjs app for Azure use

-This project was created for weddinginvitation frontend app.
+This is a nextjs project that consist OpenLayer Map.
+The main goal of this website is to showcase complete workflow of auto deploy pipeline using:

+1. Github Action pipeline

+2. Docker login and push to Azure Container Registry

+3. Deploy image as web app on Azure Web App Service

-Tech stacks: Netlify, Typescript Nextjs, Prisma, Render PostgreSQL
+Tech stacks: Vercel, Typescript Nextjs, OpenLayer, Prisma, Render PostgreSQL, Azure ACR

+The application is hosted on: [https://nextjsazure.azurewebsites.net/](https://nextjsazure.azurewebsites.net/)

 ## Available Scripts